Thursday, June 7, 2007

 Because we see meat eating as both an expression of a patriarchal worldview and one of its central supports, a symbol of dominance over the natural world that has been intimately tied to the domination of women, we want it to be apparent that vegetarianism is a non-violent act of resistance… and "not one freely chosen", Kheel elaborates.
 "It exists in the context of radical opposition to patriarchal forms of dominance and control that receive widespread government and industry support."

-When we fall out of relationship with the natural systems which sustains us, we risk colony collapse of our own.
+When we fall out of relationship with the natural systems which sustains us, we risk colony collapse disorder of our own.
 Whether it's mad cow disease, e-coli, avian flu, discovering that the melamine that killed thousands of beloved companion animals has also ended up in our own food chain, our ignorance of how these things could come to be makes us not only extremely vulnerable, it makes us inadvertently complicit.

 Years ago I organized conferences in Vancouver under the Women and the Earth banner.
-They were created to raise consciousness, and as a celebration of women's collective empowerment on behalf of the earth.
-The wisdom of the indigenous elders who spoke still ring true for me… one of the most important things any of us can do is to find a place and stay there.
-Know thyself, is an ancient guiding spiritual principle.
+They were created to raise consciousness as a celebration of women's collective empowerment on behalf of the earth.
+The wisdom of the indigenous elders who spoke still rings true for me… one of the most important things any of us can do to help the planet is to find a place and stay there.
+'Know thyself', is an ancient guiding spiritual principle.
 I interpret it to include who we are in relationship to the place we inhabit.
 All earth-based cultures originated from that self-knowledge.

 When I began creating herbal products way back when, I was motivated by the desire to inspire others to develop intimate relationships with the plants that grow right here where we live in the Pacific Northwest.
 To marvel at the healing properties of our green allies, and to reclaim our natural, rightful kinship with their world.